Spanish Language and Literatures

 Number of Units

 Eight units are required, not including SPAN 101, 102, or 201 but which may include the SIP.
 No more than two of these units can be earned during study abroad.
-No more than three units total may be earned off campus through any combination of study abroad, AP, IB, transfer credits or inter-institutional enrollment.
-Although a student may take any number of courses at the 200 (intermediate) level, no more than three of these courses may count toward the major.
+No more than two units of these units can be earned during study abroad.
+No more than three units total may be earned off campus through any combination of study abroad, AP, IB, transfer credits or inter-institutional enrollment

 Requirements

-• Successful completion of Comprehensive Examinations during the Senior year
+• Successful completion of Comprehensive Examinations during the Senior year, most likely during the senior seminar.

 • Speech Communities: An experience of study abroad, study away, service learning, internship or community service in a Spanish-speaking environment; or growing up in a Spanish-speaking community that fostered the acquisition of language and cultural knowledge